vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Scene View/Clipping Planes.md

 Select an object and press <kbd>F</kbd> to focus the camera on the object.
 Focusing an object should reasonably adjust the clipping planes in relation to its scale.

-Disable **Dynamic Clipping** in the Scene view control bar's camera dropdown to manually set the clipping planes to fixed values.
+To gain manual control of the clipping planes, disable **Dynamic Clipping** in the Scene view control bar's camera dropdown and adjust the clipping plane values.
+Generally, dynamic clipping should be enabled unless specific requirements are needed.

 ---
 [My scene view still has clipping problems.](Scene%20View%20Gizmo.md)